nwtime/ntpwww/content/en/archives/drivers/driver37.md

 This driver supports the Forum Graphic GPS Dating station sold by EMR company.

-Unfortunately sometime FG GPS start continues reporting of the same date.
+Unfortunately, sometimes FG GPS start continues reporting of the same date.
 The only way to fix this problem is GPS power cycling and ntpd restart after GPS power-up.

 After Jan,10 2000 my FG GPS unit start send a wrong answer after 10:00am till 11:00am.
 It repeat hour value in result string twice.
 I wrote a small code to avoid such problem.
 Unfortunately I have no second FG GPS unit to evaluate this problem.
 Please let me know if your GPS has no problems after Y2K.